-This is Madia exigua, Madia gracilis, slender wooly heads, tomcat clover (Trifolium wildenovii), Spanish lotus, and sanicle.
+wildenovii), Spanish lotus (L. purshianus), and sanicle (Sanicula crassicaulis).
 Note that the mature Bromus carinatus (on the right) is doing fine as are some blackberry and strawberry.
 There are still a very few chickweed seedlings, some vetch, and even a sow thistle, that still require weeding but the latter two are slow to mature.
 The reduction in time required to grab tiny weeds and put them into bags makes control go MUCH faster and produces a MUCH higher yield (which is the name of the game from year to year).
 More of them are removed earlier, which makes crunch time in May a lot easier.